-Care organisations up and down the country are looking for kind, caring and committed volunteers to help make a difference with the care that they deliver.
+Many care organisations are looking for kind, caring and committed volunteers to help make a difference with the care and support that they deliver.

 You can help to stimulate, entertain, teach and just listen to residents.